Bulwell: S. T. Cooper and the National School

 The purchase of Bulwell Hall made Samuel Thomas Cooper a lord of the manor in and around Bulwell.
 Cooper was a philanthropist and in 1866 paid £3000 to build another school for local children.
 This national school served up to 518 – a remarkable feat for the size of the building.
 Remaining in use as the old building of St Mary's C of E Primary and Nursery School primary school, it is now listed and serves far fewer pupils than when it was built.
 (See picture:)

 After Cooper's death, his widow, Annie Cooper, donated £600 to Bulwell St Mary's for a better organ.
 Still in use, though now electrified, the organ houses a plaque marking her donation in memory of her husband.
 Some sources claim this was the same S. T. Cooper who later enclosed Bulwell Bogs as his own private ground.
 It is known that Cooper died in 1871, aged 39, and that the protest over the Bogs took place in 1872, but this does not preclude a protest taking place after his death for actions made whilst still alive.
 There is no other S. T. Cooper recorded as lord of the manor of Bulwell.

 Boundary changes

 The Deanery of Bulwell was founded in 1888, four years after the creation of the Diocese of Southwell.
 Bulwell remained a town in its own right until a boundary change in the 1890s placed it in the City of Nottingham.
-The 18th-century Old Town Hall, consequently vacant, is now a retail outlet for fireplaces.
-More recently the long disused dance floor on the top floor was converted into a factory for clothing garments, but it has now been converted back as a dance school for children and adults.
+The ground floor of the 19th-century Old Town Hall is now a retail outlet for fireplaces.
+The long disused dance floor on the first floor has performed a variety of uses.